 If you imagine a Venn diagram encompassing “unique dining experiences” and “classic SF establishments,” Foreign Cinema sits squarely in the center.

-Even today, with the Mission being cool and all, the restaurant’s existence is hard to believe.
+Even today, the restaurant’s existence is hard to believe.
 What were its creators thinking, back in 1999?
-Let’s buy an old-ass movie theatre in the heart of one of the, um, more vibrant parts of town, turn it into a beautiful restaurant that shows foreign movies every night, and put out one of the best fried chickens in town, as a kicker?
+Let’s buy an old-ass movie theater and turn it into a beautiful restaurant that shows foreign movies every night, and put out one of the best fried chickens in town, as a kicker?
 If so, surprisingly good plan!
-(And lest you think we’re being unfair about the ’hood, a bunch of our stuff was stolen from the back of a car during a meal at Foreign Cinema.)

 This restaurant goes in the category of “never a bad idea.”
 It is never a bad idea to go to Foreign Cinema.
 Is everything on the menu perfect?
 No, especially at brunch.
 Is the experience one-of-a-kind?
 Every time.

 They’ve got an extended lineup of quality selections.

 We can’t talk about kale salads anymore.
 This is a good one, but most are.
 From now on only the bad ones will get noticed.